SusantoWu/sample-react-ts-styled-bs/README.md

 --- styles // high level css for whole application
 ```

+## Clients

+The application supports simple switching of data fetching client.
+Currently consists of:
+- MockClient - Will load data from static json files under `./mocks` folder.
+- RestClient - Not implemented, meant for HTTP Rest api.

 ## Available Scripts

 In the project directory, you can run: